Netcracker/qubership-trino/docs/public/installation.md

 ### Manual Deployment

 The open source Helm chart is used to deploy Trino.
-Refer to the releases page to find the manifest.

 1. Navigate to the desired release tag and download the `<repo_root>/chart/helm/trino` directory.